Freetown Cotton Tree

 Cotton tree (Ceiba pentandra) grows both in tropical America and tropical Africa.
 It is not entirely clear where the tree appeared naturally and where it was brought by people – but it is possible that ceiba originally grew in Western Africa and could be brought elsewhere by ocean streams.
 Or vica verse… by streams from America to Africa.
 Who knows?

-Ceiba (kapok, cotton tree) grows up to 77 m tall (unchecked height of one tree in Costa Rica) and has impressive buttresses characteristic for rainforest trees.
+Ceiba (kapok, cotton tree) grows up to 77 m tall (unchecked height of one tree in Costa Rica) and has impressive buttresses characteristic of rainforest trees.
 Trunk above the buttresses often exceeds a diameter of 3 m.

 Seed ponds of this tree contain strong and light fiber, which gave a name to the tree – "cotton tree".
-The collection of this fiber is not easy work but the fiber serves as an excellent filling for mattresses, children toys, pillows.
+The collection of this fiber is not easy work but the fiber serves as an excellent filling for mattresses, children’s toys, pillows.

 Return of slaves to Africa

 Thousands of black people (then slaves) participated in the American War of Independence.
 They got a promise that veterans of war will be free people – but white people were filled with prejudice and too often the promise was broken.

 Many war veterans with their families decided to return to their home country in Western Africa.
-A group of such people arrived in the site of present-day Freetown, founding the city on March 11, 1792.
+A group of such people arrived at the site of present-day Freetown, founding the city on March 11, 1792.

 The giant tree of Freetown

 According to a legend the black settlers disembarked from the ship and went up to a giant tree.
 They held a thanksgiving service under this tree, thanking God for their deliverance to free land.
 Now this tree is in the center of Freetown.

 There are older stories about slave markets held under this tree – but there is also a contradicting story that the tree was planted by the freed slaves who brought it from America.